scott-kunkel/scott-kunkel.github.io/content/about.md

 I'm increasingly interested in ways that linguistics can be used to reveal and help rectify societal inequalities.
 I'm a firm advocate for open science practices and for making research as accessible and inclusive as possible.

-🌱 Beyond research, I enjoy hiking, cooking, reading about ethics and anarchism, and listening to music (my tastes typically vacillate between ambient and black metal).
+🌱 Beyond research, I enjoy hiking, cooking, reading about ethics and anarchism, and listening to music (I'm a big fan of ambient music).

 </div>